 The love of wisdom is now understood to transform the human psychology so that a human being engages in a certain intellectual activity as much as possible.
 This intellectual activity imitates the existence the soul enjoys in its natural and disincarnate state, a state in which is somehow completely characterized by knowledge of things Socrates calls "forms" (εἴδη) and that somehow are the reality of things.
 The lover of wisdom transforms himself so that his existence comes to resemble his natural and disincarnate existence.
 In this state, the soul is fixed in "contemplation" (θεωρία).

-In the Phaedo, Socrates sets out his intellectual autobiography.
-He says that he was interested in the inquiry into nature when he was young but later gave up this inquiry for his interest in forms.
+In the Phaedo, in the course of arguing that the soul survives death, Socrates sets out his intellectual autobiography as a prelude to a discussion of the cause of generation and destruction.
+He says, in this autobiography, that he was interested in the inquiry into nature when he was young but later gave up the inquiry for his interest in forms.

 "When I was young, Cebes, I was tremendously eager for the kind of wisdom (σοφίας) they call inquiry about nature (περὶ φύσεως ἱστορίαν)" (Phaedo 96a).